osaosemwen/cloudapplication-kubernetes/README.md

 maxUnavailable:
 this is the amount of pods that can be deleted when the demand on the application reduces. this field cannot be zero, so the maxUnavailable is set to 1.

+save the file as new-nginx.yaml roll this update using "replace"

+$ kubectl replace -f new-nginx.yaml --record

+in this repo its version2.